qdraw/starsky/starsky/starsky/clientapp/readme.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-Make sure you run the Starsky API on http://localhost:5000 or us a localtunnel proxy (which you can find in `starsky-tools`)
+Make sure you run the Starsky API on http://localhost:5000 or us a localtunnel proxy (which you can find in `./starsky-tools`)

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:ci`

+Run all unittests and check if there are any errors

 ### `npm run build`